A Guide for Buying Property

 For the purchase of a second home, an additional 3% is due on the total amount of the purchase price.
-There is an additional 2% SDLT for international buyers.
+There is also a 2% SDLT surcharge payable to international buyers.

 - Survey and Mortgage Valuation fees.
-Your lender will require a Mortgage Valuation Survey to be carried out as a risk assessment to satisfy their lending criteria.
-In addition, you are advised to have an independent home survey carried out to assess the condition of the property.
-Hudsons can recommend RICS qualified surveyors should you require one.
+Your lender will require a Mortgage Valuation Survey to be conducted as a risk assessment to satisfy their lending criteria.
+In addition, buyers are advised to have an independent home survey carried out to assess the condition of the property.
+Hudsons are happy to recommend RICS-qualified surveyors, should you require one.

 - Mortgage arrangement fees (if applicable)